konfound-project/konfound/joss-paper/paper.md

     ##
     ## Correspondingly the impact of an omitted variable (as defined in Frank
     ## 2000) must be 0.568 X 0.568 = 0.323 to invalidate an inference for a null
-    ## hypothesis of 0 effect.See Frank (2000) for a description of the method.
+    ## hypothesis of 0 effect.
+See Frank (2000) for a description of the method.
     ##
     ## Citation:
     ## Frank, K. (2000).
 Impact of a confounding variable on the inference of a